zakyrayadhi/ETL_pipeline/README.md

 This project implements an end-to-end **ETL (Extract, Transform, Load) pipeline** to build a structured **Data Warehouse** from grocery sales transaction data.

-The pipeline extracts raw transactional data, performs data transformation using Python, and loads the processed data into a PostgreSQL Data Warehouse using a **Star Schema architecture**.
+The pipeline extracts raw transactional data, performs transformation using Python, and loads the processed data into a PostgreSQL Data Warehouse using a **Star Schema architecture**.

 This project evaluates two different data loading strategies:

 1. **Full Reload**

-   * Reloads the complete dataset from the beginning every time the pipeline runs.
+   * The complete dataset is loaded and processed from the beginning.
+   * The pipeline reads directly from `grocery_sales.csv`.
-   * Simulates a scenario where all available data is always processed.
+   * This approach simulates a scenario where all available data is reprocessed every time.

-2. **Incremental Load (Initial Load + Delta Load)**
+2. **Incremental Load**

-   * Splits data into historical records and newly arriving records.
+   * The dataset is divided into historical data and newly arriving data.
-   * Initial load populates the Data Warehouse with existing historical data.
+   * The initial load populates the Data Warehouse with historical records.
-   * Delta load processes only new incoming records.
+   * The delta load processes only newly added records.
-   * Simulates a production-like incremental data ingestion workflow.
+   * This approach simulates a production-like incremental data ingestion workflow.

 The objective is to compare both approaches and measure the efficiency improvement achieved through incremental loading.